 No one has ever said that the law school admissions process was fun.
-What can make it even worse is finding out one or several of your top law school choices have decided to place you on the waitlist.
+Finding out that your top law school choices have decided to place you on the waitlist can make it even worse.
 For many students, placing on the waitlist can be difficult to navigate.
-I mean, being put on the waitlist means that they don’t like you, right?
+Being put on the waitlist means that they don’t like you, right?
 WRONG.

 As a law school admissions representative, I guide students through this process on a regular basis.
-To them, it’s as cold as being outright rejected, but as confusing as an advanced physics problem.
-Rest assured, however, the waitlist is not your enemy.
-Then why do law schools have it, you ask?
-There are typically two reasons.
+It can feel harsh and confusing, but rest assured, the waitlist is not your enemy.

 Now that we have identified several of the reasons behind the waitlist, I want to discuss with you several ways to get yourself off of the waitlist.

-Letters of Continued Interest: When placed on the waitlist, a law school will typically provide you with steps that you can take to notify them of your continued interest in its program.
+If a law school places you on a wait list, they will typically provide steps for how to notify them of your continued interest.
 The most common way to let a law school know you’re still interested is by sending in a letter of continued interest.
-In it, students should discuss why they remain interested in earning a seat to that particular program and perhaps, also, why they feel they would be a good fit in this program.
+Students should discuss why they remain interested in earning a seat to that particular program and why they feel they would be a good fit in this program.
 Keep this letter at an appropriate length.
 There is no need to send a five page essay when you can easily articulate yourself in one.

-Supplemental Material: This category is really a catch-all for students.
-Supplemental material should really be used to show the admissions committee that you have made or experienced academic and/or professional growth and development since you originally applied.
+This category is really a catch-all for students.
+Use supplemental material to show the admissions committee that you have made or experienced academic and/or professional growth since you originally applied.
 A few ways of doing this includes sending in an updated resume, transcript, or even new LSAT score.
 At MSU Law, we even ask students for a supplemental phone or video interview.
 However, be reasonable and use your best judgment.
 Not everything may be as impactful as you think it is.

-Letters of Recommendation (“LOR”): This is a helpful way of supplementing your application that tends to be underutilized.
+This is a helpful way of supplementing your application that tends to be underutilized.
 LOR are a great way for admissions committees to get to know the applicant from a third party perspective.
 When seeking additional LOR, consider your audience and think about what is important for an admissions committee to know about you that they may not have gathered from your original application.
-Be aware of guidelines set by law schools before sending in additional LOR, however.
+Stay aware of guidelines set by law schools before sending in additional LOR.
 Some law schools may have restrictions on how many they will accept regardless of your admissions status.

 I hope this article has helped shed some light on the dreaded law school waitlist.
 If you have any questions or have any additional insight to share, I would encourage you to post your comments here or to email me directly at email@example.com, subject “Law School Waitlist Question”.

-*Courtney Gabbara is a licensed attorney in Michigan and is currently the Associate Director of Admissions at Michigan State University College of Law.
+Courtney Gabbara is a licensed attorney in Michigan and the current Associate Director of Admissions at Michigan State University College of Law.

 Ms. JD is a nonprofit, nonpartisan organization dedicated to the success of aspiring and early career women lawyers.
 Ms. JD is governed by a volunteer Board of Directors comprised of law students and recent graduates and supported by a small group of independent contractors.
 Serving as a unique nexus between the profession and the pipeline of diverse attorneys, Ms. JD’s online community provides a forum for dialogue and networking among women lawyers and law students.
 Ms. JD celebrates women’s achievements, addresses remaining challenges, and facilitates continued progress by bringing legal practitioners and law students together to share in an ongoing conversation about gender issues in law school and the profession.